 AFTER HOUR EMERGENCIES

 Sartell City Hall is open from 7:00 a.m. to 4:30 p.m.
 Monday through Friday.
 If you have an after hour emergency that needs immediate attention, please contact the Sartell Police Department at 251-8186.
 If you are having a water or sewer emergency, the police department will contact the approperiate department for service.

 Rates and Account Information

 The City of Sartell bills bi-monthly.
 Water rates for 2020 are a base fee of $5.00, with usage rate of $2.80 per 100 c.f.
-Current sewer rates are a base fee of $5.00 with usage rate of $5.13 per 100 c.f.
+2020 sewer rates are a base fee of $5.00 with usage rate of $5.13 per 100 c.f.
 The City of Sartell sets the sewer rates during the months of January and February.
 To determine what this means in gallons, 100 c.f. is equal to 748 gallons.